 On October 12, 2023, the Company announced that its board of directors approved a consolidation of the common shares of the company on a ten-to-one basis.
-The Company had 457,669,033 Shares outstanding at the date of the announcement, the Consolidation reduced the issued and outstanding Shares to 45,766,903 Shares.

-Along with all outstanding Shares, the Company's equity incentive plan issued and outstanding common share purchase warrants will be adjusted accordingly.
-The Consolidation became effective on November 14, 2023.
+The Company had 457,669,033 Shares outstanding at the date of the announcement, the Consolidation became effective on November 14, 2023 and reduced the issued and outstanding Shares to 45,767,030 Shares.
+Along with all outstanding Shares, the Company's equity incentive plan issued and outstanding common share purchase warrants were adjusted accordingly.